networkspore/Netnotes-Linux/README.md

 Future development aims to include the ability to communicate with the web browsers, utilizing a unique communication technique of passing notes.
 Features
---Ergo Network--
+Networks
+==

+Ergo Network
+-
-Ergo Wallets: Based on the Ergo Appkit and the Satergo Wallet, you may create, add or restore wallets which are cross compatible with the Satergo .erg wallets.
+Wallets: Based on the Ergo Appkit and the Satergo Wallet, you may create, add or restore wallets which are cross compatible with the Satergo .erg wallets.
 Utilizing Ergo Wallets you may send ergs and tokens, as well as view your transactions, and watch sent and custom transactions so that you may know when they are completed.
 Ergo Wallets integrates with the Ergo Explorers, Ergo Nodes and Ergo Markets in the Ergo Network in order to allow for modular customization.

-Ergo Explorer: Currently set to use the default Ergo Platform explorer API, the ergo Explorers app (features in development) will allow you to setup access to explorers. *Explorers are what are used to view wallet information such as transaction and ballance data.
+Explorer: Currently set to use the default Ergo Platform explorer API, the ergo Explorers app (features in development) will allow you to setup access to explorers. *Explorers are what are used to view wallet information such as transaction and ballance data.

-Ergo Tokens: Add / remove or modify the way tokens display in your wallet.
+Ergo Tokens (refactoring): Add / remove or modify the way tokens display in your wallet.
 Ergo Tokens lets you ensure that your wallet can represent your newest tokens with the icon of your choosing, as well as has a list of default settings.
 Ergo tokens is the jump off point for token integration.

-Ergo Markets: Allows you to receive, and utilize live price information (currently only supporting KuCoin) in your wallet.
+Ergo Market (refactoring)s: Allows you to receive, and utilize live price information (currently only supporting KuCoin) in your wallet.

---KuCoin Exchange (Refactoring not in use yet)--

-This app connects to the KuCoin public API in order to allow you to search and watch your favorite currencies and view live chart price information.
+Apps
+===
+Spectrum Finance (nearly refactored)
+-

-Charts: The live chart allows for zooming in on the candlestick charts, which are displayed with a linear scale.
+Connects to the spectrum API to get ergo price information, for base currency and tokens.
+The live chart allows for zooming in on the candlestick charts, which are displayed with a linear scale.
 In order crop the chart to focus in on the areas which you want to view more closely, you may use the cropping bar tool on the left hand side.
 Simply click the bar tool then click and drag the top end of the bar to the top of the chart which you wish to see, and then click and drag the bottom of the bar to the lowest data which you would like to see.
 You may then click the green button at the top of the bar, or the red button to reset the crop to normal.

 Credits
 ===